josephhd/mmic-painter/README.md

 While MMIC painter was originally intended for MMIC layouts, it can be used with any layout that is given as a GDS.
 This includes PCBs, or other mechanical drawings.

+NOTE: When exporting your GDS for plotting, ensure that it's exported as a FLAT GDS file.

 ## Prerequisits
 To run this code, the following packages are required: